coot/purescript-redox/README.md

   -> Cofree f state
 ```

-This is a version of `Control.Comonad.Cofree.hostCofree` but here the first
+This is a version of `Control.Comonad.Cofree.hoistCofree` but here the first
 argument does not need to be a natural transformation.
 This let you add
 effects to the interpreter.
 For example `mkIncInterp` is build using it.
 Another example is to add a logger.